-A system image backup is copy of drives required for the smooth functioning of Windows operating system.
+A system image backup is a copy of drives required for the smooth functioning of the Windows operating system.
 The system image can be restored if your PC’s HDD or SSD ever fails.
 The beauty of system image is that it can be restored without booting into Windows, meaning the system image can be restored even on an unbootable PC.

-Preparing system image
+Preparing the Windows 10 system image

 In this guide, we will see how to use the built-in system image backup tool to create an image backup of your Windows 10 drive.

 Step 1: Type Backup and restore in Start menu or taskbar search box, and then press Enter key to open Backup and Restore (Windows 7) window.

 Alternatively, open Control Panel, change View by to Small icons, and then click Backup and Restore (Windows 7) to open the same.